Moral Injury new

 - The confidence to work creatively and flexibly with a wider range of presentations

-- a rich toolkit to use with people experiencing moral injury
+- A rich toolkit to use with people experiencing moral injury

 - A clear framework within which you can work and continue to develop and adapt your tools and skillsets